Obama nominee to lead FDA defends drug industry ties

 The FDA faces pressure from lawmakers and patient groups to make it easier for drug companies to bring new products to market.

-The U.S. House of Representatives has passed a bill known as the 21st Century Cures Act that would require the FDA to consider more flexible forms of clinical trials and incorporate patient experience into its review process.
-A similar bill is being considered in the Sentate.

-Critics say the bills risk weakening the FDA's ability to ensure drugs are safe and effective.

-Califf said it is possible to develop a clinical trial system that could be used to deliver better clinical trial results with larger, more representative patient populations, at lower cost, by using existing electronic health records.
+Califf said it is possible to develop a clinical trial system that could be used in certain circumstances to deliver better clinical trial results with larger, more representative patient populations, at lower cost, by using existing electronic health records.